aragon/app-legacy/README.md

 yarn dev
 ```

-3. Access the Aragon App by opening [http://localhost:3000](http://localhost:3000) in your web browser.
+3. Access the cdDAO App by opening [http://localhost:3000](http://localhost:3000) in your web browser.

 Other available commands include: